Project

 Permission graph update is slow with large numbers of groups

-Added by Peter Amstutz about 4 years ago.
-Updated over 3 years ago.
+Added by Peter Amstutz almost 5 years ago.
+Updated about 4 years ago.

 Status: